Home » Company History

 Demonstration Model Built & Installed

 In June 2018, REA installs a prototype production system at the New Haven East Shore WPCA.
 This 14-month demonstration successfully converts brown grease waste into several hundred gallons of heating-oil grade biodiesel.
 Further research and development enables the team to improve system design to ultimately produce premium-grade ASTM B-100 biodiesel.
 The plant operates continuously to demonstrate it can function at the WPCA without interfering in the facility’s operations.

-REA and UCONN develop a combined vacuum distillation / Raney Ni Sulfur reduction system to bring biodiesel into compliance with ASTM B-100 requirements of sulfur at less than 15ppm.
+REA and UCONN develop a vacuum distillation system to bring biodiesel into compliance with ASTM B-100 requirements.
 REA secures its first contract to build a FOG Receiving Facility and a FOG-To-Biodiesel system at the Danbury Wastewater Treatment Plant in Danbury, CT.
 REA is also awarded a contract from the Greater Hartford Metropolitan District Commission to develop a FOG Management Program for its municipality.